Angie-Crews/datafun-06-eda/README.md

-# CC6.1 Start a Python EDA Project
+# CC6.1 Start a Python EDA Project and CC6.2 Choose a Data Source

 ### 01 Create New Repository